Bonus Depreciation: Deducting Eligible Property and Business Costs

 This IRS table highlights vehicle depreciation limits.

-Bonus depreciation and Section 179 both allow an immediate deduction, but they do it in different ways.
+Bonus depreciation and Section 179 expensing both allow an immediate deduction, but they do it in different ways.

 Bonus depreciation has a couple of advantages: